 - Your account grows tax-free through the University’s contribution and becomes taxable at distribution.
 It can also grow through returns on the investments you choose.

 - You are vested after three years of service with USF, meaning that the money is yours.
+If your employment ends before three years, all employer contributions will revert back to the University.
 Previous vesting status or years of service at a non-profit organization or higher education institution may be credited toward USF’s vesting requirement.

 Take the time to establish and monitor your financial goals at least annually by scheduling an appointment with a TIAA-CREF representative.
 Here’s how: